 Vibration Can Break the Seal

-The constant vibration from driving can cause the inner seal of a double pane RV window to break over time.
-This may tend to be more of a problem on towable travel trailers than motorhomes.
-That’s because they don’t have the suspension and resulting smoother ride of a diesel pusher for example.
+The constant vibration from driving can cause the inner seal of a double-pane RV window to break over time.
+This may tend to be more of a problem on towable travel trailers than motorhomes, because they don’t have the suspension (and resulting smoother ride) of a diesel pusher, for example.

-We should note here that due to the way acrylic dual pane windows are manufactured, they don’t suffer the same seal breaking/fogging issue that glass windows can suffer.
+NOTE: Due to the way acrylic dual-pane windows are manufactured, they don’t suffer the same seal-breaking/fogging issue that glass windows can suffer.

 If you simply need some tips on how to keep your RV windows clean, we’ve got you covered there with this video on cleaning your RV windows and mirrors super fast, (no window cleaner needed)!